-- If the estimated operating margin was 10 percent less than the basic assumption, the overall recoverable amount would decrease 11 (11) - If the estimated growth rate for extrapolating cash flows beyond the budget period was 10 percent less than the basic assumption of 3-4 percent, the overall recoverable amount would decrease 4 (4) percent. - If the estimated weighted cost of capital used for the discounted cash flows for the Group was 10 percent more than the basic assumption of 9.5 (8.9-10.3) percent, the overall recoverable amount would decrease 14 (15) percent.
+- If the estimated operating margin was 10% (10%) less than the basic assumption, the overall recoverable amount would decrease 11% (11%). - If the estimated growth rate for extrapolating cash flows beyond the budget period was 10% less than the basic assumption of 3%-5%, the overall recoverable amount would decrease 4% (5%). - If the estimated weighted cost of capital used for the discounted cash flows for the Group was 10% more than the basic assumption of 8.9%-10.3% (8.4%-9.8%), the overall recoverable amount would decrease 15% (15%).

 These calculations are hypothetical and should not be seen as any indication that these factors are more or less likely to change.
 The sensitivity analyses should therefore be interpreted with caution.
-None of the cases above would indicate impairment of any individual unit.
+None of the hypothetical cases above would indicate impairment of any individual cash-generating unit.